-- 1. Make sure the trailer brakes are in good working condition, functioning normally, and properly adjusted.
-See your trailer dealer if necessary. - 2.
-Hook up the trailer and make the electrical connections according to the trailer manufacturer's instructions. - 3.
-When a trailer with electric brakes is plugged in, the trailer connection indicator will illuminate blue on the TBC and the GAIN setting display will illuminate.
+1. Make sure the trailer brakes are in good working condition, functioning normally, and properly adjusted.
+See your trailer dealer if necessary.

+2. Hook up the trailer and make the electrical connections according to the trailer manufacturer's instructions.

+3. When a trailer with electric brakes is plugged in, the TRAILER CONNECTED message will display in the instrument cluster message center.

-- 4. Use the GAIN adjustment (+/-) buttons to increase or decrease the GAIN setting to the desired starting point.
-A GAIN setting of 6.0 is a good starting point for heavier loads. - 5.
-In a traffic-free environment, tow the trailer on a dry, level surface at a speed of 20-25 mph (30-40 km/h) and squeeze the manual control lever completely. - 6.
-If the trailer wheels lockup (indicated by squealing tires), reduce the GAIN setting; if the trailer wheels turn freely, increase the GAIN setting.
+4. Use the GAIN adjustment (+/-) buttons to increase or decrease the GAIN setting to the desired starting point.
+A GAIN setting of 6.0 is a good starting point for heavier loads.

+5. In a traffic-free environment, tow the trailer on a dry, level surface at a speed of 20-25 mph (30-40 km/h) and squeeze the manual control lever completely.

-Repeat Steps 5 and 6 until the GAIN setting is at a point just below trailer-wheel lockup.
+6. If the trailer wheels lock-up (indicated by squealing tires), reduce the GAIN setting; if the trailer wheels turn freely, increase the GAIN setting.
+Repeat Steps 5 and 6 until the GAIN setting is at a point just below trailer wheel lock-up.
 If towing a heavier trailer, trailer wheel lockup may not be attainable even with the maximum GAIN setting of 10.

-Explanation of instrument cluster messages:
+Explanation of instrument cluster warning messages: